dwp/acm-pca-cert-generator/README.md

 * `acm-pca:GetCertficate` on the ACM data specified in the `--acm-key-arn` argument
   - e.g. `arn:aws:acm:AWS_Region:AWS_Account:certificate/*`
-* `s3:GetObject` on all buckets specified in the `--truststore-certs` argument
+* `s3:GetObject` on all buckets and objects specified in the `--truststore-certs` argument
   - e.g. `arn:aws:s3:::examplebucket/*`

 ### Running

-The installation command above will place an `acm--cert-retriever` command in your path.
-The script takes a number of command line arguments, the vast majority of which are mandatory.
+The installation command above will place an `acm-cert-retriever` command in your path.
+The script takes a number of command line arguments, most of which are mandatory.
 Alternatively, the same information can be specified using environment variables:

 ```
 acm-pca-cert-retriever --help

 usage: certgen.py [-h] --acm-cert-arn CERT_ARN --acm-key-passphrase PASSPHRASE
+                  --add-downloaded-chain-to-truststore {false, true}
                   --keystore-path KEYSTORE_PATH --keystore-password KEYSTORE_PASSWORD
                   --private-key-alias PRIVATE_KEY_ALIAS
                   [--private-key-password PRIVATE_KEY_PASSWORD]